‘Grey’s Anatomy’ Spoilers Hint At Reasons Behind Arizona & April’s Exit

-The Grey’s Anatomy Season 14 finale is rapidly approaching, and fans are on the edge of their seats as they prepare to say goodbye to two fan favorite characters.
+The Grey’s Anatomy Season 14 finale is rapidly approaching, and fans are on the edge of their seats as they prepare to say goodbye to two fan-favorite characters.
 Actresses Jessica Capshaw, who plays Dr. Arizona Robbins, and Sarah Drew, who plays Dr. April Kepner, will both say their goodbyes at the end of the season.
-Now, new spoilers may be hinting at how they’ll exit the long running ABC medical drama.
+Now, new spoilers may be hinting at how they’ll exit the long-running ABC medical drama.

-According to TVLine, Actress Geena Davis is set to return to Grey’s Anatomy as Dr. Nicole Herman.
+According to TVLine, actress Geena Davis is set to return to Grey’s Anatomy as Dr. Nicole Herman.
 As many fans will remember, Dr. Herman was an inspiration for Arizona, and the two grew very close when Nicole became sick and was forced to end her surgical career.

 Grey’s Anatomy spoilers for May sweeps reveal that Geena Davis will reprise the role as Dr. Herman, who will return to Grey Sloan Memorial Hospital with an “exciting opportunity” for Arizona.
 In addition, Arizona will be dealing with some stress over a school-related problem with her daughter, Sofia.